19arnab190201/21BBS0041_Frontend_TM/README.md

 ## Key Features

+- **Persistent Shareable Search Results Link**: The URL for their search results can be shared with others, allowing them to directly access the same search results.

 - **Filter Options**: Refine your search results with multiple filter options including countries, status, owners, attorneys, law firms, and classes.

 - **User-friendly Interface**: Enjoy a clean and intuitive user interface designed for ease of use.